61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 39. High Contrast

-Make everything pop with high-contrast table settings.
+Play with contrast to make your setup stand out.
 If you have a white dining table, opt for black plates and glasses or the brightest shade of red, purple or blue.
-A black tabletop is super chic with all-white plates, glasses and placemats where the color contrast takes care of all your Thanksgiving table decor needs.
+A black tabletop looks super chic with all-white plates, glasses and placemats where the color contrast takes care of all your Thanksgiving table décor needs.

 40. Pumpkins + Succulents